WiekeHarmsen/fluency-features-ASR-IS2025/README.md

     `pip install -e .`

+3. To install the required packages:

+    `pip install requirements.txt`

 ## Step 1: Prepare your data

 Create a folder $datasetDir to which you add the following four folders with input data: